 Ideal for middle school age students, this expedition is designed to offer just the right amount of challenge, fun and friendship.
 Improve your leadership skills, challenge yourself and discover there is more in you than you know on this life-changing wilderness course.
 Travel with all the food and equipment you need to conduct your expedition: stoves, tents, food and much more.
 Encounter a wide variety of river sections and conditions; hone essential paddling techniques; and practice communicating and cooperating with your partner at every step of the journey.
 Your crew might occasionally sleep at the same campsite twice, but generally you’ll be moving to a new campsite every night as you paddle along the scenic expedition route.
+Through living and working closely together, you will learn far more than wilderness travel skills; the interpersonal and communication skills you practice here will prepare you for whatever challenges come next.

 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.